seanthegeek/easyad/README.rst

 -  Python 2 and 3 support
 -  Unicode support
 -  Authenticate user credentials via direct bind
+- Quickly test if a user is a member of a group, including nested groups
 -  Query user attributes
 -  Query group attributes
+-  Get all groups that a user is a member of, including nested groups
+-  Get a list of all group member user, including from nested groups
 -  Options to automatically convert binary data into base64 for JSON-safe output

 To do
 -----

+1. Add paging support
-1. Add basic user and group searching
+3. Add simple user and group searching
-2. ???
+4. ???
-3. Upload to PyPI
+5. Upload to PyPI

 Installing